-The Trustee believes in the principles of responsible investment, which means that it expects its investment managers to consider ESG factors in investment decision-making and take an active role as a steward of its capital.
+The Trustee believes in the principles of responsible investment, which means that it expects its investment managers to consider environmental, social and governance ("ESG") factors in investment decision-making and take an active role as a steward of its capital.
 In practice, this may mean understanding how an investee company affects or is dependent on social and environmental systems, and how this can have material financial implications over the long term.
-From this perspective, the Trustee believes capital value is best protected and this approach supports the Plan's investment objectives and members' best interests.
+From this perspective, the Trustee believes capital value is best protected, and this approach supports the Plan's investment objectives and members' best interests.